Tcrs527/RW2_TcrsModPack/README.md

 Once you've found your Rift Wizard 2 mods folder, move the modpack folder, named "TcrsCustomModpack", to your mods folder.
 If the folder has been renamed e.g. TcrsCustomModpack-main, rename the folder to TcrsCustomModpack.
 It should have the exact same name as the python file within named "TcrsCustomModpack.py", but without the .py extension.

 Launch Rift Wizard 2.
-The command prompt will note any loaded content.
+The command prompt (if enabled) will note any loaded content.
 If successful it will say TCRS's Custom Modpack Loaded.
+You can also open the spellbook to see if any new spells are there.

+You must abandon any previous runs after installing this modpack, because they will not load properly.